DoTheEvo/veeam-prometheus-grafana/README.md

 #### Job run visualization

+This visualization of runs is not precise and can be shifted some on time line, but it should be precise enough for general overview.

+Job themselves report that they are running but this can miss short running jobs.
-To better show backup run the script checks when the job started, if it was within the last hour, the result is set to `-1` or `-11`.<br>
+So in adition the script checks the last jobs start time, if it was within the last hour the result code is set to `-1`.

-This visualization is not precise and can be shifted one time block in time.
+We dunno if run was full backup or full syntenthic until the job is finished, so there is another check of last jobs end time.
+If it was within the last hour and it was full/syntenthic_full it changes the result code to `-11`.

 #### Data size and Backup size